Easy Banana Bars Without Frosting (Moist, Soft & Ready in 30 Minutes)

 • Flour: You can use whole wheat flour; the bars will be a bit thick and less fluffy but still very good.

 • Eggs: If you’re vegan or just want an egg-free version, then I recommend you use 1/4 cup plain yogurt per egg or just use flax eggs (1 tbsp flax + 2.5 tbsp water per egg).
+For another creamy dessert without eggs, you might enjoy this 3 ingredient chocolate mousse without eggs or gelatin.

 • Cinnamon: You can skip this if you don’t want banana bread vibes.